 The central plot revolves around the capture of young mute princess Cisna by enemy forces from wars fought long ago between the two main warring factions, with the young hero (less heroically named Leonard) tasked with saving her.
 On his journey, he will meet a handful of adventurers and bring them along.
 Aside from your avatar which is simply under-written as a friend of Leonard, the other characters are all very distinguished: the young girl Yulie, secretly pining for Leonard as he looks for the Princesses’ affections; the old mysterious warrior Eldore, doling out wisdom in his comically gruff voice; the ethereal blonde beauty Kara seeking out her missing sister; and the rich, cocky lout Caesar that happens to be a skilled warrior.
 The character dynamics are clear and the many lengthy dialogue scenes make enjoyable viewing, even when the performances occasionally dip.

+This is only the surface as there is a lot of inventory management to this game.
 Each character has three sets of slots to fill and these could be weapon attacks, combos as well as attacking or defensive magic spells.
-They also have an action chip meter, health meter and magic meter.
-The latter two are straight-forward but the action chips were less obvious.
+They also have an Action Chip meter in addition to health and magic meters.
+The latter two are straight-forward but the Action Chips were less obvious.
 Most attacks performed would slowly build up chips which can be used to do more devastating damage.
 These can also be for customised combos which are fun to create and mix up as they also tend to pack a heavier punch and were typically designed for boss characters.
-However, doing them also depletes the action chips at your disposal so it requires a balancing act of mixing up character attacks and spells to really do the most effective damage.
+However, doing them also depletes the Action Chips at your disposal so it requires a balancing act of mixing up character attacks and spells to really do the most effective damage.

 Additionally, each character’s clothing can be customised by purchasing items from local shops or raiding treasure chests.
-There is a massive selection of armour, jackets, cloaks or even accessories like earrings or rings and as I progressed through the game I tended to find the next main village I came across had statistically better clothing items to equip.
+There is a massive selection of armour, jackets, cloaks, as well as accessories (earrings or rings) and as I progressed through the game I tended to find the next main village I came across had statistically better clothing items to equip.
 This meant I spent an awful lot of time swapping out between characters and managing inventory which was time-consuming but it was necessary if you knew you were going to be heading to a new dungeon with potentially tougher enemies.

 Then there are the knights.
 Without going into spoilers, at least one of your party can transform into the titular White Knight during battle and this leads to the character towering over the enemies ready to do serious damage.
 They are a great tide changer and they don’t have a traditional health meter like the other characters but instead are governed by the magic meter which will slowly decrease with damage taken or from attacking.
 Over the course of the story you will learn stronger attacks which will use up more of the meter but deal serious damage that, again, a fine balancing act will be required to maximise the effectiveness of the knight.